FoamAngel32/SoftwareGBAVideo/palette.md

-# How to make images in right format?
+# How to apply a shared 256‑color palette to all frames (Photoshop)
-Sadly, I don't know if there is any way eaier than this So, Why not just follow these steps?
+Sadly, I don't know if there is any way eaier than this
+So, Why not just follow these steps?
 ## 1.In Photoshop
  - 1.find the most colorful image in your video.